Dynamic Structure Estimation from Bandit Feedback using Nonvanishing Exponential Sums: Acknowledgments

-\begin{ack} Motoya Ohnishi thanks Sham Kakade, Yoshinobu Kawahara, Emanuel Todorov, Jacob Sacks, Tomoharu Iwata, and Hiroya Nakao for valuable discussions and thanks Sham Kakade for computational supports.
+We thank the constructive comments by anonymous reviewers for improving this work.
+Motoya Ohnishi thanks Sham Kakade, Yoshinobu Kawahara, Emanuel Todorov, Jacob Sacks, Tomoharu Iwata, and Hiroya Nakao for valuable discussions and thanks Sham Kakade for computational supports.
 This work of Motoya Ohnishi, Isao Ishikawa, and Masahiro Ikeda was supported by JST CREST Grant, Number JPMJCR1913, including AIP challenge program, Japan.
 Also, Motoya Ohnishi is supported in part by Funai Overseas Fellowship.
 Isao Ishikawa is supported by JST ACT-X Grant, Number JPMJAX2004, Japan.
-This work of Yuko Kuroki was supported by Microsoft Research Asia and JST ACT-X JPMJAX200E. \end{ack}
+This work of Yuko Kuroki was supported by Microsoft Research Asia and JST ACT-X JPMJAX200E.